 Ottobock SE & Co.
 KGaA

-All over the world, the name Ottobock is a synonym for high-quality and technologically outstanding medical technology products and services in the field of medical technology.
-The goal of helping to restore mobility to people with disabilities, and protect the mobility they have, stands behind each and every one of the company’s products.
-Our conviction that quality of life is closely connected to a maximum of individual freedom and independence is a key concept that has been a major influence throughout the company’s nearly 100-year history and guides the development of new products in a focused manner.
+All around the world, the Ottobock name stands for high-quality, technologically outstanding products and services in the field of medical technology.
+The goal of helping to restore mobility for people with disabilities – and protect the mobility they have retained – stands behind each and every one of the company’s products.
+Our conviction that quality of life is closely connected to a maximum of individual freedom and independence is a key concept that has been a major influence throughout the company’s nearly 100-year history.
+It also provides targeted focus for the development of new products.

 Ottobock is a med-tech company that has been operating in the legal form SE & Co.
-KGaA since 2018 and has seen stable growth for years: in 2016, sales rose by 4.8 per cent in constant currency to EUR 884.5 million, and the number of employees increased to over 7,000 worldwide.
+KGaA since 2018 and has seen stable growth for years: in 2017, sales rose by 4.6 per cent to EUR 927.4 million, adjusted for currency exchange effects, and the number of employees increased to 7,000 worldwide.
 The company’s international activities are coordinated from the head office in Duderstadt.
-The network of distribution and service companies in more than 50 countries means the company has a global presence which enables us to be close to our customers.
-With the four business areas of Prosthetics, Orthotics, Mobility solutions (manual and power wheelchairs, rehabilitation products) and Ottobock Industrials business segments as well as the Clinical Services Network, the company is ideally positioned and capable of offering its customers a range of products so wide it is nearly incomparable, perfectly harmonised solutions, and extensive services.
+A network consisting of sales and service companies in over 50 countries gives the company a global presence which enables close proximity to its customers.
+Thanks to the Prosthetics, Orthotics, Human Mobility (manual and power wheelchairs, rehabilitation products) and Ottobock Industrials business segments as well as the Clinical Services Network, the company is perfectly positioned and capable of offering its customers a nearly incomparable breadth of products, perfectly harmonised solutions and extensive services.
 Swedish private equity firm EQT holds a 20 per cent share in Ottobock SE & Co.
 KGaA.
 Eighty percent remains in the hands of Otto Bock Holding GmbH & Co.
 KG, which belongs entirely to the owner family, the Näders.

-Mechatronic solutions for the autoadaptive control of prosthetic components are a key area of Ottobock's research and development.
-The electronic intelligence integrated into the product takes the burden off the user, so that the systems adapt to different conditions and everyday situations automatically.
-On the basis of this technology, products from our prosthetics range are continuously setting standards in the care of people with disabilities.
-Launched in 1997, the C-Leg was the first completely microprocessor-controlled lower limb prosthesis system on the market.
-The Genium - Bionic Prosthetic System, the global leader in exo-prosthethics in 2011, represents another milestone in product development.
-It simulates natural, physiological ambulation almost perfectly.
-The Michelangelo prosthetic hand, in turn, is a quantum leap in prosthetic fittings for upper limbs.
-Controlled by muscle signals, it offers four movable fingers and a thumb that can be positioned separately so that the user can execute different types of grasping accurately, quickly and reliably.
+A key area of Ottobock’s research and development consists of mechatronic solutions for the autoadaptive control of prosthetic components.
+The electronic intelligence integrated into the product takes the burden off the user by enabling the systems to adapt to different conditions and everyday situations automatically.
+Based on this technology, products from our prosthetics range are continuously setting standards in the provision of medical devices to people with disabilities.
+Launched in 1997, the C-Leg was the first lower limb prosthesis solution in the world to be controlled entirely by a microprocessor.
+In 2011, the global leader market leader in exoprosthetics presented another product development milestone: the Genium – Bionic Prosthetic Solution, which simulates a natural, physiological gait almost perfectly.
+The Michelangelo prosthetic hand, in turn, represents a quantum leap in upper limb prosthetics.
+Controlled by muscle signals, it offers four movable fingers and a thumb that can be positioned separately so the user can execute different types of gripping movements quickly, accurately and reliably.

-Among other things in 2015, the Kenevo became market ready, making the benefits of microprocessor-controlled leg prosthesis systems available to people with low mobility grades for the first time, while the Genium X3 and the fourth generation of the C-Leg have established themselves as state-of-the-art technology for more active transfemoral amputees.
+Highlights in 2015 included the launch of the Kenevo, making the benefits of microprocessor-controlled lower limb prosthesis solutions available to people with lower mobility grades for the first time.
+Meanwhile, the Genium X3 and the fourth generation of the C-Leg established themselves as state-of-the-art technology for more active transfemoral amputees.

 Ottobock is also a global market leader in the field of neuroorthopaedics.
-This care is aimed at people who are affected by complete or partial paralysis of a leg.
-The complete-leg orthosis C-Brace® is the first mechatronic orthotic solution in the world that controls the entire gait cycle dynamically and in real time.
+These devices are intended for people who are affected by complete or partial lower limb paralysis.
+The C-Brace® knee-ankle-foot orthosis is the first mechatronic orthotic solution in the world that controls the entire gait cycle dynamically and in real time.

-Strict quality control standards are essential due to reliability and safety requirements together with the amount of strain placed on the products.
-Before a new Ottobock prosthetic foot is brought to market, it is tested in special gait simulators where it has to take around three million steps.
-Furthermore, complex testing at the gait lab provides insights into the reaction forces at work during the roll of a prosthetic foot or the influence that a prosthesis has on the metabolism of the test subject, so as to find solutions that help to reduce as much effort as possible.
+Strict quality control standards are essential due to reliability and safety requirements as well as the amount of strain placed on the products.
+Before a new Ottobock prosthetic foot is brought to market, for example, it is tested in special gait simulators where it covers around three million steps.
+Furthermore, complex testing at the gait lab provides insights into the reaction forces at work during the rollover of a prosthetic foot or the influence that a prosthesis has on the metabolism of the test subject.
+This helps us identify solutions that reduce user effort as much as possible.

-Training and continuing education provided by Ottobock Academy
+Training and continuing education provided by the Ottobock Academy

-Sharing state-of-the-art specialist know-how, ensuring the quality of prosthetic care, and working in a targeted manner to counter the international shortage of skilled workers: with these objectives, the Ottobock Academy pursues a strong role in the training and continuing education of orthopaedic and rehabilitation technicians.
-The extensive and differentiated programme is directed at all experts involved in a patient’s fitting process, and also includes Ottobock employees around the world to enable them to provide customers and partners with qualified advice and support.
-In cooperation with the PFH Private University of Applied Sciences in Göttingen and the University of Göttingen, as well as other partners in medicine and science, Ottobock has developed three courses of study in the fields of orthobionics and healthcare technology.
-This closes the gap between medical research, modern medicine and orthopaedic technology.
+Sharing state-of-the-art specialist expertise, ensuring the quality of prosthetic care and taking a targeted approach to counter the international shortage of skilled workers: based on these objectives, the Ottobock Academy pursues a strong role in the training and continuing education of orthopaedic and rehabilitation technicians.
+The extensive and varied programme is directed at all experts participating in a patient’s fitting process.
+It is also attended by Ottobock employees from around the world, enabling them to provide customers and partners with qualified advice and support.
+In cooperation with the PFH Private University of Applied Sciences in Göttingen and the University of Göttingen, as well as other partners in medicine and science, Ottobock has developed courses of study in the fields of orthobionics and healthcare technology.
+These courses bridge the gap between medical research, modern medicine and orthopaedic technology.